-In addition to minimizing items listed across the top of your website, keep these other factors in mind to help visitors easily navigate across a mobile device.
+In addition to minimizing items listed on top of your website, keep in mind the following factors to help visitors easily navigate across a mobile device.

-- If you're using a silo strategy, which category pages are the top?
+• If you're using a silo strategy, which category pages are at the top?

-- Which pages on your website take visitors to what they came for in the quickest and most straightforward way?
+• Which pages on your website take visitors to what they came for most quickly and straightforwardly?

 Let your answers guide you in creating new content in an educated manner.

-If your website is complex – like a large eCommerce site with many categories of products - consider including a search box rather than additional drop-down menus.
-So, setup your search bar different additional search terms and test it to ensure it works.
+If your website is complex – like a large eCommerce site with many product categories, items, sizes, colors, etc. – consider including a search box rather than additional dropdown menus.
+Make sure to set up your search bar for different additional search terms and test to see if it works.

-All the work you've been doing so far has been to make your website intuitive and easy=to-use.
-But further, keep menu language simple and intuitive.
-Some examples include adding a magnifying glass next to your search bar to make it clear what that feature is for.
+All the work you've been doing so far has made your website intuitive and easy to use.
+The next step is to keep the menu straightforward.
+Some examples include adding a magnifying glass next to your search bar to clarify each feature's purpose.
 A few stacked lines can indicate a menu.
-A shopping cart can also indicate what the visitor has ready to buy.

 Your most interested visitors will likely visit your website repetitively and on multiple devices.
 So, keep your colors and themes the same, no matter the device.